sitalbi/PBR-Renderer/README.md

 - After the build completes, the executable will be available in the build output directory.

 ## TODO:
-- Refactor to have clear separation between renderer and app logic
+- Priority : Refactor to have clear separation between renderer and app logic
 - Deferred rendering
+- Improve shadows (using CSM ?)

 ## Credits: